 HughesNet & Starlink (Rural California)

 Rural California customers in the Central Valley, Sierra foothills, Northern California forests, and desert regions may need satellite internet.
-HughesNet offers nationwide satellite coverage at up to 50 Mbps, while Starlink provides higher speeds with lower latency in many rural areas.
+HughesNet offers nationwide satellite coverage at up to 50 Mbps, while Starlink provides higher speeds (50-200 Mbps) with lower latency in many rural areas.
+Note that running both DISH satellite TV and satellite internet requires two separate dish antennas pointed at different orbital positions.

 Local Channel Availability in California